jeancochrane/jeancochrane.com/content/blog/price-is-right.md

-title: The Price Is Right: PostgreSQL Edition
+title: The Price Is Right: SQL Edition
-summary: The costs and benefits of declarative programming.
+summary: The PostgreSQL query planner makes clear the costs and benefits of declarative programming.
 date: 2017-12-04
 category: code
 slug: price-is-right